-- CO 1: Determine velocity and acceleration of a particle along a curve , differentiate between radial and transverse components. - CO 2: Apply knowledge of angular velocity in circular motion to explain natural physical process and related technological advances. - CO 3: Understand and define the concept of Newton's law of motion and identify situations from daily life that they can explain with the help of these laws. - CO 4: Define Work, energy, power, conservative forces and impulsive forces. - CO 5: Define and differentiate between uniform acceleration motion, resisted motion, and simple harmonic motion. - CO 6: Solve complex problems related to projectile motion under gravity, constrained particle motion and angular momentum of a particle; define cycloid and its dynamical properties. - CO 7: Manage to solve problems related to reciprocal polar coordinates, pedal coordinates and equation, apply Kepler's law of planetary motion and Newton's law of gravitation in real life problems. - CO 8: Differentiate between angular body about a fixed point and about fixed axes. - CO 9: Understand the concept of Kinetic energy of a rigid body rotating about a fixed point, Momental ellipsoid and coplanar distribution.
+CO 1: Determine velocity and acceleration of a particle along a curve , differentiate between radial and transverse components.

+CO 2: Apply knowledge of angular velocity in circular motion to explain natural physical process and related technological advances.

+CO 3: Understand and define the concept of Newton's law of motion and identify situations from daily life that they can explain with the help of these laws.

+CO 4: Define Work, energy, power, conservative forces and impulsive forces.

+CO 5: Define and differentiate between uniform acceleration motion, resisted motion, and simple harmonic motion.

+CO 6: Solve complex problems related to projectile motion under gravity, constrained particle motion and angular momentum of a particle; define cycloid and its dynamical properties.

+CO 7: Manage to solve problems related to reciprocal polar coordinates, pedal coordinates and equation, apply Kepler's law of planetary motion and Newton's law of gravitation in real life problems.

+CO 8: Understand the concept of moment of inertia of a rigid body rotating about a fixed point, Momental ellipsoid and coplanar distribution.

-Semester-I Session 2019-20 MECHANICS -I Course Code : MMSL-1334
+Master of Science (Mathematics) Semester-I Session - 2020 -21 Course Title: Mechanics-I Course Code : MMSL-1334

 Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section
+The fifth question may be attempted from any Section .At least 30% of the questions must be theoretical.